You have such a long career with Data Management.

 When your next training will be in Finland?

-The next CDMP certification class in Finland is 2nd March 2020.
+The next CDMP certification class in Finland is on 12th of October 2020.
 Watch out for further CDMP classes in Helsinki through 2020 and for the Data Governance class which helps guide you through the specialist discipline.

 What will be 3 key benefits you get from the course?